-Mystery Woman Through the Decades
+Bette Noir, Through the Decades

 The mystery woman known as “Bette Noir” owes her nom de guerre to the poor foreign language skills of a copy editor whose own name has been long forgotten.
 Reporter Jonathan Marshall, who observed her first clash with the Chicago mob, phoned in his story to the night desk at the Tribune.
 In it he made the prediction that she would prove be the bête noir of the Chicago gangs, as in fact she did.
-The night editor’s handwritten notes show that he correctly transcribed the french phrase, but by the time the copy was set, it had somehow been capitalized and the T doubled, perhaps by a fan of Miss Bette Davis.
+The night editor’s handwritten notes show that he correctly transcribed the French phrase, but by the time the copy was set, it had somehow been capitalized and the T doubled, perhaps by a fan of Miss Bette Davis.

 The name stuck.
-When she clashed once more with the mob two days later, the Trib’s front page headline read “Bette Noir Strikes Again!“, and so she came to be known.
+When she clashed once more with the mob a few days later, the Trib’s front page headline read “Bette Noir Strikes Again!“, and so she came to be known.
 While Marshall, who also hosted a news commentary show on the radio, was unable to correct the spelling of her name, he did manage to establish its pronunciation as “Bet”, as befit its French origin, rather than “Betty”, à la Miss Davis.

 In those early appearances, before the emergence of masked and costumed “mystery men” and “super heroes”, she dressed in dark colors, but not exclusively in black.
 Her signature cowl was of midnight blue.
 The drover’s coat that she wore early on was an even darker blue black and she often sported a deep purple vest.
 The rest of her outfit was black.
 She carried twin Colt .45 automatics, apparently the original 1911 model.

-In her first few appearances she appeared and disappeared with no means of transportation, but soon it was discovered that she often arrived in a large black limousine with tinted windows.
+In her first few appearances she appeared and disappeared with no obvious means of transportation, but soon it was discovered that she often arrived in a large black limousine with tinted windows.
 Her driver was the strong, quiet Giordano.
 When he was called upon to extract Bette from particularly tricky predicaments, he demonstrated considerable skill with fisticuffs and a police baton.
 On at least two occasions he wielded a pair of .45s, demonstrating exceptional two-handed marksmanship.
 Rumors spread that Giordano was Bette’s father, mentor or even lover, but little was ever known of him.

 As the 30’s progressed, rumors spread that Giordano was merely the most visible of Bette Noir’s extensive network of spies and covert operatives, the so-called “Legion of the Beast”, but the only other associate that was ever revealed was a young girl who Giordano was heard to call, “Bella Donna”, who was thought to be an orphan whom Bette had rescued a couple of years earlier.

-The "Legion of the Beast" has at times been connected with a mysterious group known only as "The League", a cell-structured organization that had hovered on the edge of the law since the late 1920s, often considered a vigilante organization, but thought by many in law enforcement as nothing but competition for the Chicago mob.
+The “Legion of the Beast” has at times been connected with a mysterious group known only as “The League”, a cell-structured organization that had hovered on the edge of the law since the late 1920s, often considered a vigilante organization, but thought by many in law enforcement as nothing but competition for the Chicago mob.
 The League was never conclusively tied to any crimes or vigilante actions, but they were seriously implicated in many.
-They were said to be the source of murdered Tribune reporter Alfred Liddle's unexplained wealth.
+They were said to be the source of murdered Tribune reporter Jake Lingle’s unexplained wealth.

-As the masked vigilantes, often known as “Mystery Men” became more common, and supernatural or super-scientific powers and abilities became their stock in trade, Bette followed suit and adopted a signature uniform.
+As the masked vigilantes, often known as “Mystery Men”, became more common, and supernatural or super-scientific powers and abilities became their stock in trade, Bette followed suit and adopted a signature uniform.
 Over the years she had come to rely more and more on her powers of suggestion to strike fear in her enemies, rather than her .45s.

-Her new outfit emphasized her role as woman of mystery, and the black of her name.
+Her new outfit emphasized her role as a woman of mystery, and the black of her name.
 It was black, broken only by dark grey accessories.
 Her mannish vest and slacks were replaced by a bustier and slit-seamed skirt.
 A belt pouch carried her weapons and gadgets.